Explore Mount Triglav: A Guide to Hiking All 21 Trails

 The path will shortly branch off, leading to Uskovnica across Lom, as the route you are on goes to the right and up the steep slopes of the part called Za Ribnico.
 This is not the same as the Ribnica creek.
 Follow the newer cart track to the right and cross the slopes in the same direction, soon to find yourself at another intersection, continuing on the upper left path toward Uskovnica.

 As the path arrives at a macadam road, following it to the right and later merging with the routes from Stara Fužina, Srednja vas across Lom, and the parking lot in Lom.
-After finding the huts on Uskovnica, proceed to the Uskovnica hut and then go in the direction of, Draški vrh, Viševnik, Vodnik lodge, and Rudno polje, across the pasture fence leading to the chapel on Uskovnica that we have mentioned on the route Uskovnica (Razpotje) – Triglav (čez Planiko) earlier.
-Follow the same path to Vodnik, from crossing the first steep ravine, plains, and the torrent riverbed.
+After finding the huts on Uskovnica, proceed to the Uskovnica hut and then go in the direction of Draški vrh, Viševnik, Vodnik lodge, and Rudno polje, across the pasture fence leading to the chapel on Uskovnica.
+Follow the path to Vodnik Lodge, from crossing the first steep ravine, plains, and the torrent riverbed.
 The path continues across Spodnji Tosc mountain pasture, leading up the dwarf pines and meadowy plains to merge with the route from Pokljuka.
-Go across the southern slopes of Tosc above its precipices and find your way to Vodnik lodge
+Go across the southern slopes of Tosc above its precipices and follow the way to Vodnik Lodge

 From there, walk the slopes below Vernar, soon reaching the steel cables guarding your safety on the ascending route that crosses a short shelf and a rock jump.
 The trail arrives near Konjski preval and rises to the Planika mountain hut.
 Go left toward the hut and up the gravel scree to the ridge, then turn to the right side around a karst hole and proceed to the Planika mountain hut.